 Adjusting entries are an important and often necessary part of your accounting!

-As any small business owner knows, keeping the books can be a complicated procedure, but it is crucial that it is done accurately in order to ensure that you are staying on top of income and expenses.
+As any small business owner knows, keeping the books by recording all transactions and putting together financial statements can be a complicated procedure.
+Still, it is crucial that it is done accurately to ensure that you stay on top of income and expense totals such as rent expenses, prepaid expenses or advance payments, prepaid rent, utilities, interest expense, or interest payable wages expense and insurance expense.

 The only way to keep your business afloat is by knowing exactly how much money you have coming in and how much is going out.

-Balancing the books every month is the way you record all of this monetary flow.
+Balancing the books every month is how you record all of this monetary flow of cash items or cash payments and those that fall under the accrual basis.

 Once you’ve created a trial balance report, then it’s time to make your adjusting entries in your accounting system.

 Adjustments will be necessary to account for any money that comes in or goes out ahead of actual services rendered.
-This is a regular occurrence for any business and requires computing and recording adjustments in order to keep the books balanced
+This is a regular occurrence for any business and requires computing and recording adjustments to keep the books balanced and determine the adjusted trial balance.

 There are three basic categories of adjustments: